Muiscxvibe/streaming-site-bot/README.md

 npm start
 ```

-The bot registers both slash commands on startup for the configured guild.
+The bot registers both slash commands on startup for the configured guild and removes any stale guild/global commands that are no longer defined in the code.

 ## Tests
 Jest tests mock the browser launcher and command interactions: